newsuk/times-components/packages/ssr/README.md

 * /profile/:author-slug
 * /topic/:topic-slug

-They will use the client side bundle you generated above
+They will use the client side bundle you generated above.
+You can optionally set `AUTH_TOKEN` as an envar (instructions should be available from your API provider) to get unteased articles.

 ```bash
 yarn bundle:profile